-The Menaflex collagen meniscal implant was developed in the US by a team including Dr Richard Steadman, from Vail, Colorado - one of the world's leading knee surgeons.
+The Menaflex collagen meniscal implant was invented by Kevin R Stone MD, tested and developed at The Stone Clinic in San Francisco (refs 1&2).
+Follow on studies were undertaken by a team including Dr Richard Steadman, from Vail, Colorado - one of the world's leading knee surgeons.
 The first meniscal implant procedures were performed in the US in 1993 as part of a feasibility study.
 The good results led to multicentre studies starting in the US and Europe in 1997.
 In the year 2000, the positive results in Europe led to CE certification for the medial implant, and subsequently the lateral implant also received approval and is now in clinical use.
 To-date, more than 1,700 patients worldwide have had collagen meniscal implants successfully inserted into their knees.

 The clinical studies to date have demonstrated the following:-

 - The meniscal implant is biocompatible (ie it does not cause tissue reactions and is not rejected).

 - More than 70% of the patient's missing meniscal tissue regrows into the new scaffold.

 - Patients receiving the meniscal implant ended up with higher activity levels compared to similar patients undergoing partial meniscectomy.